Transferring Visual Explainability of Self-Explaining Models to Prediction-Only Models without Additional Training: Task Arithmetic

 \section{Task Arithmetic}

-Before describing the proposed method, we first introduce the task arithmetic framework~\cite{ilharco2023editingmodelstaskarithmetic}, which serves as the foundation for our approach.
+In this section, we introduce the task arithmetic framework~\cite{ilharco2023editingmodelstaskarithmetic}, which serves as the foundation for our approach.
 Task arithmetic edits neural network models by leveraging differences in their parameter spaces.
 The central idea is that the effect of learning a specific capability (or task) can be represented as a vector in the parameter space, and these vectors for different tasks can be algebraically combined to transfer or compose capabilities across models.
-The validity of task arithmetic is supported by the observations that aggregating models by adding multiple model parameters can improve model performance~\cite{izmailov2018averaging,jacot2018neural,naganuma2025fairnesstaskarithmeticrole,wortsman2022model,wortsman2022robust}.
+The validity of task arithmetic is supported by the observations that aggregating models by adding multiple model parameters can improve model performance~\cite{izmailov2018averaging,jacot2018neural,wortsman2022model,wortsman2022robust,yoshida2025mastering,yoshida2025distacconditioningtaskvectors}.

 Formally, let $\btheta_{\rm base} \in \mathbb{R}^D$ denote the parameters of a base model where $D$ is the dimensionality of the model parameters, and let $\btheta_{\rm ft} \in \mathbb{R}^D$ denote the parameters of the same model after fine-tuning on a specific task from the base parameters $\btheta_{\rm base}$.
 The difference $\btau = \btheta_{\rm ft} - \btheta_{\rm base}$ is called the \emph{task vector} for that task, which hopefully contains the knowledge and capabilities necessary to perform the task.
 The addition operation of task vectors allows us to construct a model that is capable of performing multiple tasks simultaneously, similar to multi-task learning.
 Specifically, given multiple task vectors $\{\btau_m\}_{m=1}^M$, where $m$ is a task index, a new model composed of capabilities from these tasks can be constructed as